-Crucial to Leap and colleagues' findings, though, were 'competing demands', associated with a ubiquitous perception of 'staff shortages'.
-This applied particularly to qualified staff, but student shortages could be included when they were 'pairs of hands':

-eight women plus their babies can be allocated to one student midwife (2005:129)
+Crucial to Leap and colleagues' (2005) findings, though, were 'competing demands', associated with a ubiquitous perception of 'staff shortages'.
+This applied particularly to qualified staff, but student shortages could be included when they were 'pairs of hands': eight women plus their babies can be allocated to one student midwife (Leap et al 2005:129).

 The concept of competing demands revolved around differing value systems held by the service and HEI, which the student needed to negotiate.
 These differing priorities resonate powerfully with the ideology of the midwife being 'with institution' rather than being 'with woman' (Hunter 2004:267).

-Thus, the Australian midwifery student found herself supposedly learning about woman-centred care in an organisation-centred environment in which learning always comes a long second (2005:130).
+Thus, the Australian midwifery student found herself supposedly learning about woman-centred care in an organisation-centred environment in which learning 'always comes a long second' (Leap et al 2005:130).